uai-ufmg/uai-ufmg.github.io/content/seminars/SimCLR/index.md

 ---
-title: 'Desvendando o SimCLR: Aprendizado Autosupervisionado e Representações Visuais Contrastivas'
+title: 'Unraveling SimCLR: Self-Supervised Learning and Contrastive Visual Representations'

 show_breadcrumb: true

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here